When you need to hire a lawyer, you’ve probably seen better days.

 But what happens if you lose the case?

 If you lose the case, you WILL NOT be on the hook for the cost to hire a lawyer.
 A contingency fee agreement is dependent on winning a settlement.
-That’s why you commonly see these attorneys advertise “no fees until we win!”
+That’s why you commonly see these attorneys advertise “no fees unless we win!”
+However, you may still have to pay court costs such as court filing fees.

 How Much Does It Cost to Hire a Lawyer on a Contingency Fee?